ansible-collections/community.mysql/CONTRIBUTING.md

 There is the `main.yml` file which includes other test files.
 Look for a suitable one to integrate your tests or create and include a dedicated one.
-You can use one of the existing as a draft.
+You can use one of the existing test files as a draft.

 When fixing a bug, write a task which reproduces the bug from the issue.